Hong Kong police announce bounties on overseas pro-democracy activists

 Western governments and human rights groups have condemned the crackdown in the former British colony, while mainland Chinese and Hong Kong officials have defended the laws as necessary to restore stability after 2019’s often violent demonstrations.

-None of the 19 on the wanted list are likely to be extradited to Hong Kong as they live in Western countries that have raised concerns about diminishing rights and freedoms in the city.
+None of the 19 on the wanted list are likely to be extradited to Hong Kong as they live in Western countries that have expressed concern about diminishing rights and freedoms in the city.

 Kevin Yam, an Australia-based lawyer who was added to the wanted list last July after being accused of colluding with a foreign power, said the latest bounties would undermine the city’s efforts to revive its international reputation, which was battered by the crackdowns and some of the world’s toughest border controls during the COVID-19 pandemic.